-Plantings of native trees and shrubs are recommended in the periphery of the stormwater management facility and where possible in the park and school lands and associated with the residential units.
+Plantings of native trees and shrubs are recommended in the periphery of the stormwater management facility, the portions of the Beckwith Drain setback currently lacking tree cover, and where possible in the school lands and associated with the residential units.
 These native plantings will provide local aesthetic and wildlife habitat features and help offset over time the trees to be removed on the site.
 A Landscape Plan of native trees and shrubs will be prepared for the site as part of the detailed design.
 To provide a natural appearance, trees and shrubs should be planted in a random, cluster fashion rather than in a grid system.
 Potential native species to plant include nannyberry, elderberry, and dogwood shrubs along with sugar maple, red maple, basswood, balsam fir, white cedar, red oak, and white spruce trees.
 Sourcing native species from local seed sources is strongly recommended to ensure adaptability and longevity.
 Where clay soils are present, species with high water demand such as willows, poplars, and Manitoba maple should not be considered for planting.